 - Mr. Jean Nadeau, French labourer travelling to Canada to work for François Peron, arriving on 11th April 1656

-- Joseph-Osanny Nadeau, son of Marc and Jeanne, married Marguerite Abraham, daughter of Godfroy and Denise, in Quebec on 6th September 1665
+- Joseph-Osanny Nadeau, son of Marc and Jeanne, who married Marguerite Abraham, daughter of Godfroy and Denise, in Quebec on 6th September 1665

-- Jean Nadeau, son of Joseph and Marguerite, married Anne Cassé, daughter of Antoine and Françoise, in Beaumont, Quebec in 1689
+- Jean Nadeau, son of Joseph and Marguerite, who married Anne Cassé, daughter of Antoine and Françoise, in Beaumont, Quebec in 1689

-- Denis Nadeau, son of Joseph and Marguerite, married Charlotte Cassé, daughter of Antoine and Françoise, in Beaumont, Quebec on 9th November 1695
+- Denis Nadeau, son of Joseph and Marguerite, who married Charlotte Cassé, daughter of Antoine and Françoise, in Beaumont, Quebec on 9th November 1695

 Nadeau Settlers in Canada in the 18th Century

 - Joseph Nadeau dit Bélair, who settled in Quebec in the 1700's

 - Joseph Nadeau, son of Denis and Charlotte, who married Angélique Turgeon, daughter of Zacharie and Elisabeth, in Beaumont, Quebec on 12th January 1723

 - Antoine Nadeau, son of Jean and Anne, who married Marguerite Turgeon, daughter of Zacharie and Elisabeth, in Beaumont, Quebec on 6th May 1726

 - Jean Nadeau, son of Denis and Charlotte, who married Louise Turgeon, daughter of Zacharie and Elisabeth, in Beaumont, Quebec on 13th January 1727